United States 17 min

 From here, you can outline the labor and resources you’ll need, including which roles to hire for and what kind of expertise you’ll require.

-2. Develop a business plan
+2. Develop a business expansion plan

-Outline your objectives, strategies, and financial projections, and include timelines, benchmarks, and milestones.
-This plan will serve as a roadmap for your expansion and be used to attract potential investors.
+Once you’ve done your research and identified where the opportunities and challenges lie, you need to craft a detailed plan that outlines your business expansion strategies and financial projections.
+Include timelines, benchmarks, and milestones.
+This plan will serve as a roadmap for your expansion and can be used to attract potential investors.

 3. Choose a business structure

 Alternatively, you can work with an employer of record (EOR), like the one provided by Remote.
 This allows you to hire, pay, and manage people in the US without having to set up an entity there.
+Using an EOR is discussed in more detail below.

 4. Register your business

-Filing the relevant tax information.
-You may need to file multiple tax documents, depending on where your business will operate.
-At the federal level, you will typically need to obtain an employer identification number (EIN) from the Internal Revenue Service (IRS), while each state will have its own requirements regarding sales tax, employment tax, and more.
+Each state where you establish a company branch will have its own requirements regarding sales tax, employment tax, and more.
 Note that some local governments enforce their own business tax rules, too, which can vary for cities and counties within the same state.

 Register with the Secretary of State.
 Finally, you will need to register with the Secretary of State in the state where your business will be based.
 If you plan to operate in multiple states, you may need to register in each state separately.
-Remote can help you manage your Secretary of State compliance requirements
+Remote can help you manage your Secretary of State compliance requirements.

 5. Obtain the required licenses and permits